Vasilios Lakis: AEK Athens

-On 12 June 1998, Lakis was transferred to AEK Athens for a fee of 600,000,000 drachmas.
+On 12 June 1998, Lakis was transferred to AEK Athens for a fee of 320 million drachmas.
 There he played alongside Demis Nikolaidis, Vasilios Tsiartas and Theodoros Zagorakis.
 With the yellow-blacks, he won two Greek Cups, one in 2000 against Ionikos and the other in 2002 against their rival, Olympiakos.
 He was in the squad that reached the Fourth round of the UEFA Cup in 2002 and was eliminated by the Inter Milan of Héctor Raul Cúper.
 The following season, with the acquisition of Grigorios Georgatos from Inter Milan, AEK reached the group stage of the UEFA Champions League, where they were drawn with Roma and Real Madrid.
 The club nearly beat Real Madrid after leading 3–1 and then 3–3 at home in the old stadium Nikos Goumas Stadium, but AEK Athens took their revenge in Madrid at the Santiago Bernabéu Stadium, drawing 2–2.

 Crystal Palace

-After Greece won Euro 2004, Lakis signed as a free agent for Crystal Palace in the Premiership.
+On 29 September 2004, after the conquest of Euro with Greece, Lakis signed as a free agent for Crystal Palace in the Premiership.
 He made 18 league appearances for Palace.
 He notably missed the goal from 6 yards in the game against Arsenal at Selhurst Park while the score was 1-1.
 It is likely that Palace would have won the match had he scored.
 He was also sent off a in a 0–0 draw with Manchester United.
 Unfortunately the club was relegated the same year and Lakis decided to return to Greece and AEK Athens.